 There are billions of readers who aren’t white, cis, straight, able-bodied, male, etc. There are sensitivity readers who’ve not only lived relevant experiences, but are specially trained to work with writers.
 By taking this extra step, you reach other demographics who would be interested in a story with characters who look, think, love, and live like they do.
 Without a sensitivity reader, you risk alienating that demographic instead.

 You have nothing to lose by hiring a sensitivity reader.
 It may be uncomfortable, and it will likely require some self reflection as you discuss how you portray different minorities, but it’s worth the effort.
-If you’re willing to let an editor break your heart over so many other aspects of your writing to improve the finished project, why wouldn’t you go the extra mile?
+If you’re willing to let an editor break your heart over so many other aspects of your writing to improve the finished project, why wouldn’t you hire a sensitivity reader to do the same?